-Anna has been teaching yoga and practicing as a bodywork therapist since 1982 and currently lives and works in London, UK.
+Anna has been teaching yoga and practicing as a bodyworker and therapist since 1982 and currently lives and works in London, UK.
 She has done extensive training in western and oriental bodywork; osteopathy, massage, shiatsu and Chinese medicine and in many styles of yoga including Iyengar, Sivananda, Astanga Vinyasa, Scaravelli and Shadow Yoga.
-She also has a great deal of experience of a number of other yoga methods, as well as mindfulness, meditation, non-duality, hypnosis and cognitive hypnotherapy.
+She also has a great deal of experience of a number of other yoga methods, as well as mindfulness, meditation, non-duality, clinical hypnosis and cognitive hypnotherapy.

-"I am very grateful for having had the opportunity to meet and study with some of the great yoga teachers of the previous generation, such as BKS Iyengar, K Pattabi Jois and advaita masters; Jean Klein, J. Krishnamurthi and briefly Ramesh Balsekar.
+“Having suffered several periods of almost suicidal depression and hopelessness from my early twenties, I am extremely grateful for the discovery of yoga.
+Also to have had the opportunity to meet and study with some of the great yoga teachers of the previous generation, such as BKS Iyengar, K Pattabi Jois and advaita masters; Jean Klein, J. Krishnamurthi and briefly Ramesh Balsekar.
 All have been instrumental in helping me learn to acknowledge and accept my own demons and even enable me to chuckle at them!”

 Anna studied several forms of bodywork, including massage, polarity therapy, pulsing and reflexology, and most notably, shiatsu and osteopathy.
 She taught shiatsu, oriental medicine, anatomy, physiology and pathology for the European Shiatsu School for 12 years, while also training as an osteopath and practised osteopathy for 11 years.

 “In the 1990s I was immobilised by a serious back injury.
 This led me to explore how to modify yoga techniques with my knowledge of osteopathy and shiatsu and devise a self-healing practice.
 It also became valuable learning to use with clients and eventually led me into yoga therapy.”